A Linear Time Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Introduction

 \subsubsection{Structure Theorem}

 We prove a structure theorem (\cref{thm:structure}), which shows the existence of an $r$-basic solution that is near optimal.

-\begin{theorem}[Structure Theorem] Let $P$ be a set of $n$ points in $\mathbb{R}^{2}$.
-Let $\bm{a}$ be a random shift.
-For any large enough integer~$r$, there is an $r$-basic tour $\OPT'$ on $P\subseteq \mathbb{R}^2$ such that \end{theorem}
+\begin{theorem}[Structure Theorem] Let $P$ be a set of $n$ points in $\mathbb{R}^{d}$.
+Let $\bm{a}\in \{1,\dots,L\}^d$ be a random shift.
+For any large enough integer~$r$, there is an $r$-basic tour $\OPT'$ on $P\subseteq \mathbb{R}^d$ such that \end{theorem}

 The proof of the Structure Theorem is a main novelty in this paper.
+First, we prove the Structure Theorem in 2 dimensions (\cref{sec:structure}), and then we generalize the proof to $d$ dimensions (\cref{sec:d-dimensions}).

-In the rest of this section, we sketch high level ideas of the proof.
+In the rest of this section, we sketch high level ideas of the proof for 2 dimensions.

-To begin with, when $F$ has a single crossing with $\OPT$ and a crossing with $T$, then we move the crossing of $\OPT$ to the crossing of $T$.
-We can show that this cost is negligible (\cref{lem:single-crossing-and-T-crossing}).
-Therefore, the non-trivial remaining case is when $F$ has a single crossing with $\OPT$ but no crossing with $T$.
+To begin with, when a side $F$ of a cell has a single crossing with $\OPT$ and when in addition $F$ is $T$-crossing (\cref{def:Z}), then we move the crossing between $F$ and $\OPT$ to $x_F$.
+We observe that this connection cost is negligible (\cref{lem:single-crossing-and-T-crossing}).
+Therefore, it suffices to consider the case when $F$ has a single crossing with $\OPT$ but has no crossing with $T$.
 We call such a side $F$ \emph{interesting}.

-A crucial observation is that, when $F$ is interesting, we are able to afford moving the single crossing between $F$ and $\OPT$ to the closest portal.
-This is proved in \cref{lem:interesting}, which is our main technical contribution.
-To show \cref{lem:interesting}, for each edge $e\in \OPT$, we analyze the cost due to its crossings with interesting sides.
+A crucial observation is that, when $F$ is interesting, we are able to afford moving the single crossing between $F$ and $\OPT$ to the closest portal (\cref{lem:interesting}).
+To show \cref{lem:interesting}, for each edge $e\in\OPT$ that crosses an interesting side, we upper bound the connection cost for that crossing by an interportal distance, and we analyze the overall connection cost in \cref{lem:q(e)}. \cref{lem:q(e)} a main technical contribution in this paper.

-For interesting sides that are shorter than the longest side crossing $e$, we analyze the cost using the notion of \emph{active} crossings and by considering horizontal connections and vertical connections simultaneously, see \cref{sec:proof-lem:interesting}.